MoneyStory: This 27 year old stripper makes 2M a week stripping in Lagos clubs

 A solid 6.
 It’ll be 8 when I can buy the kind of car I want without budgeting or saving towards it.

-Get the latest insights on personal finance, budgeting tips, and all our money stories delivered straight to your inbox.
+Get the latest insights on personal finance delivered to your inbox.